 - Make sure you have an easily-accessible first-aid kit (basic kits are $30, though you may want to pay more for more options)

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your martial arts studio is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your martial arts studio is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements